flast101/flast101.github.io/whoami/index.md

 ![profil_site.png](images/profil_site.png "profil_site.png")

-I am a cybersecurity engineer living in France, found of security and pentest.
-I am graduated from the ESIEE school in Paris in telecomuncations and networks, and passed a "Master 2" in cybersecurity in AMU (Aix-Marseille University).
-I have been holding various positions in sevelral industries including IT.
-I am now employed by a software company as presales engineer in charge of security solutions.
+I am a cybersecurity engineer living near Marseille, France, and found of security and pentest.
+I am graduated from the ESIEE school in Paris in telecomuncations and networks, and lately I passed a "Master 2" in cybersecurity in AMU (Aix-Marseille University).
+I have been holding various positions in several industries including IT.
+I am currently employed by a software company as presales engineer in charge of security solutions.

 ## OSCP Preparation